IRS Letter 1153: Understanding a Proposed TFRP Assessment

 Employment or payroll taxes are a unique tax.
 The Internal Revenue Service characterizes payroll tax as a ‘trust fund tax’ because the business owner technically holds an employee’s money in “trust” until they make a federal tax deposit for that amount.
 Since a business owner holds payroll taxes in “trust,” failure to file and failure to pay can result in large penalties

-The Trust Fund Recovery Penalty, or TFRP, was created after a law was passed by the U.S. Congress.
+, or TFRP, was created after a law was passed by the U.S. Congress.
 The Trust Fund Recovery Penalty encourages business owners to promptly file and pay withheld income and employment taxes.

 The TFRP can be assessed without the business stopping their day to day operations.
 This penalty can be assessed against one person or multiple people related to the business.
 The TFRP may be assessed against a person who either willfully fails to collect or pay the taxes or the person who is responsible for collecting or paying the taxes.
 The IRS often uses the term “responsible person” when discussing failure to collect or pay withheld income and employment taxes or collected excise taxes.
 This term is broad and can be applied to a specific person or a group of people who have the responsibility to collect, account for, and pay these taxes including:

 - Employee of a corporation

 - A corporation or third party payer

 - Professional Employer Organizations